On this Page

 Importing Rich Text Files

-When importing external rich text files into a text or field object, the paragraph formatting is defined in the DocOrigin object, such as line spacing and tab stops.
-Therefore, if you want .25” tabs, define the Tab setting in the DocOrigin object that the RTF is being imported into and simply insert a literal tab in the RTF file.
+When importing external rich text files into a text or field object, paragraph formatting, such as line spacing and tab stops, is defined in the DocOrigin object.
+Therefore, if you want .25” tabs, define the Tab setting in the DocOrigin object that the RTF is being imported into, and simply insert a literal tab in the RTF file.
 The syntax for importing the external RTF file is [@path/filename.rtf].

 Bullets and Numbering Support: